jkeveren/spotify-api-node/readme.md

 ## TODO
 - test getting non-string data like images
 - choose a sensible package name
-- Figure out how to handle state param in first oauth request
-- JSDocs
 - Make sure names are sensible
 - document everything
-- verify that spotify app needs to be in dev mode and that you need to add your account to the app's "users and access" section of the app's dashboard
 - verify config docs against config that's in use
-- test export of smaller things like error types and response interface
 - document usage
-- document scripts
+- document npm scripts
+- JSDoc everything else
+- test requesting and uploading non-string objects like images
+- refactor that one spotifyclient test to use testFunctions>testTimeRange
+- verify that spotify app needs to be in dev mode and that you need to add your account to the app's "users and access" section of the app's dashboard